anapauladrt/anapauladrt/README.md

 - 🌱 I am currently studying Computer Science
 - 💞️ I'm looking to gain experience and learning in the programming area
 - 📫 WhatsApp/Phone number: (51) 98024-4937
-- 😄 Pronouns: she/her
-- ⚡ Fun fact: I'm a big fan of horror films and series.
-My favorite movie is "Coraline"